AntiqueSounds/Tandem-Badge/README.md

 All switches on forces the device to prompt for memory values as listed above.
 Name, SSID, etc.
 Switches are considered big-endian from the user perspective (low order is rightmost (#16))

 0000000000100010 = High-order switches +10 +14 – Octal 42, a random animated display.
 There are 7 different possible random displays.
+Set/reset the switch to change the rotate display sequence.
 0100000000000000 = Set to little endian "2" = octal “4000"    does a “cylon”  display
 1100000000000000 = Set to little endian “3” = octal "140000"  does a “boot startup display”
+1000000000000001 = Forces into sleep mode

 The software pulsates the “throbbing” chevron in the lower right.
 The power and run LEDs are also pulsed in the software (not related to the switches).

 At boot time the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
 If the WIFi fails to connect, it shows N/A where time would normally reside.
 It will retry every 30 minutes.
 Time is displayed at the bottom.
 The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
 The Wifi is connected 30 minutes to refresh and sync for clock float.
 ### Display layout:
 The display places the First name as the largest text.
 Text size adjusts as the length requires.
 Up to 5 characters show at the largest size.
 Last name is placed below and is resized according to how long it is.
 The maximum viable last name length is about 14 characters (if I rememeber correctly?).
+Anything longer will be truncated without error.
 Lowest line shows an estimate of battery power.
 Do not rely entirely on this image or voltage shown.
 If it drops below 3.9, you should recharge the device.
 The employee number value is display to the right of the battery.
+I believe this is up to 8 characters.
+I forget.
+It will also politely be truncated if it is too long.
 The time is shown if available.
-If not, it should show "N/A".
+If not, it shows "N/A".
 The device requires access to WiFi in order to obtain the time.
+But it is perfectly normal to show N/A if there is no WiFi connected.
-To the right of the time is icon(s) that show state.
-If in flux getting the time, it will change a few times.
-Once the device is settled and resting, the icon should be a little handheld device image.
+To the right of the time is icon(s) that show state of the device.
+While in-flux getting the time, it will change a few times.
+Once the device is settled and resting, the icon should be a little hand-held device image.
 When sleeping, it shoulds show a little crecent moon.
 To the right of the icons is tiny static informational text:  Version id, a number showing the current sleep time setting, and the name of the prefered SSID to connect to.
-The screen refreshes every minute (time display updates each minute).
+The screen refreshes every minute.

 ### Sleep logic:
-A timer is set that is a reflection of the timeout request in the Sleep time parameter value.
+A timer is set that is a reflection of the timeout request in the sleep time parameter value.
 This parameter is represented in minutes.
 For example, if the timer is set for 15 minutes, then after 15 minutes with no switch being changed, the device will "sleep".
 "Sleeping" is not sleeping the processor.
 The processor still needs to watch the switches.
 However, for practical purposes little power is used.
 While sleeping no LEDS show and no Wifi is used.
-Most of the power is being reserved.
+The SAO port is poewered.
+So if you want max savings, remove the SAO board to save power going to the solid LEDs on the SAO.
+Most of the power is being reserved since there are no LEDs on.

 ### Time logic:
 Time is gathered via WiFI from an NTP server.
 Offset is presented and the HH:MM should reflect current time for the locale represented by the offset value. (-5 USEST, -6 USCST, -7 USMST, -8 USPST, etc.)